 Some of the Group's assets and businesses, and many of the Group's customers and suppliers are located in areas that would be affected in the medium to long term by climate change.
 Climate change may increase the frequency and intensity of extreme weather events, and some of which can result in natural disasters.
 It could disrupt supply chains, interrupt business operations and cause financial and physical damages.
-Alternation in weather patterns, such as typhoons, droughts, or rain amount may cause shortage of crops for food and other natural resources.
-The harsher temperatures in some locations may also pose increased risk for colleagues working in those locations.
+Alternation in weather patterns, such as typhoons, droughts, or rainfall amount may cause shortage of crops for food and other natural resources.
+The harsher temperatures in some locations may also pose an increased risk for staff working in those locations.
 Changes in microclimates for certain locations may render certain businesses obsolete.
-Some governments are also beginning to introduce legislations or requirements to restrict emissions and other environmental protective measures.
-Regulations, disruption and damage arising from climate change could have a material impact on the Group's businesses and adversely affect the Group's financial conditions and results of operations.
+Some governments are also beginning to introduce legislation or requirements to restrict emissions and other environmental protective measures.
+Some regulators have issued new disclosure requirements in relation to climate-related financial risk disclosures and plan to mandate the disclosures.
+Regulations, new disclosure requirements, disruption and damage arising from climate change could have a material impact on the Group's businesses and adversely affect the Group's financial conditions and results of operations.